matthewcrowley/SWE-4713-Software-Application-Domain-Project/README.md

 Check out our [Trello Board](https://trello.com/b/Ktaa1XgR)!

-CURRENT STAGE: Release Candidate Stage
+CURRENT STAGE: End of Life Stage - SweetLedger has been removed from the internet due to upkeep costs.
+Contact Matthew Crowley at matthewcrowley2002@gmail.com if you wish to obtain access/ownership to SweetLedger.

 ## Table of Contents
 - [Team Members](#team-members)